-Georgetown Honors Leader of DC Youth, Smokey Robinson Performs
+Georgetown Honors Leader of D.C.
+Youth With Legacy Award; Smokey Robinson Performs

 January 21, 2013 – Georgetown honored Mary Brown with the John Thompson Jr. Legacy of a Dream award last night for her more than 16 years of helping Washington, D.C.’s youth.

 She accepted the award during Georgetown’s free Rev. Martin Luther King celebration on Jan.
 20 at the Kennedy Center with singer-songwriter Smokey Robinson.

 “Dr. King reminded us that, ‘Human progress is neither automatic nor inevitable," Georgetown President John J. DeGioia said at the Kennedy Center.
 “It requires, he said, the ‘tireless exertions and passionate concern of dedicated individuals.’ ”